 Therapy can help people overcome feelings of shame by providing a healthy and objective perspective of the situation that causes them to feel shameful.
-People who have been abused, victimized or harassed can feel immense shame.
+People who have been abused, victimized, or harassed often feel shame to a significant degree.
 Life circumstances such as job loss, infidelity, divorce or even problematic children can cause someone to struggle with intense feelings of shame.
 Regardless of whether the shame is self-induced or the result of someone else’s actions, overwhelming shame can affect every area of a person’s life.
 Getting help for those feelings can provide freedom from shame.
-Therapists can teach people how to accept responsibility for their actions and put their guilt into perspective.
-Additionally, therapists who work with survivors of abuse or the bereaved can help them understand that they did not cause the trauma.
-This fundamental release of blame allows them to liberate themselves from the negative affects the shame causes and its related symptoms, such as anxiety or depression.

-Trudy, 47, enters due to anxiety and problems with her husband, to whom she has been married more than 20 years.
-Talking with the therapist, she is tearful, and soon begins to disclose that she had an affair very early in their marriage, which resulted in her having an abortion.
-She has kept this secret for years and feels deeply ashamed.
-Therapy helps her achieve emotional release, and move through shame into remorse and self-forgiveness.
-She then resolves to disclose this to her husband, and does so.
-He is hurt, which retriggers Trudy’s shame, but their relationship survives and Trudy is eventually able to feel a sense of peace.
+- Shame after an affair: Trudy, 47, enters therapy due to anxiety and problems with her husband, to whom she has been married more than 20 years.
+Talking with the therapist, she is tearful, and soon begins to disclose that she had an affair very early in her marriage.
+The affair resulted in her becoming pregnant and having an abortion, and she has kept this secret for years and feels deeply ashamed.
+Therapy helps her achieve emotional release and move past her shame into remorse and self-forgiveness.
+She then resolves to disclose the secret to her husband.
+When she does so, he is hurt.
+This retriggers Trudy’s shame, but their relationship survives, and Trudy is eventually able to feel a sense of peace.

-Dave, 21, is starting to date seriously and finds himself very anxious and ashamed around sexual matters.
-After a few sessions he is able to disclose that he was a victim of a sexual molestation 10 years earlier.
-Dave feels very ashamed of this event, though he isn’t exactly sure why.
+- Adult shame after childhood molestation: Pablo, 21, is starting to date seriously and finds himself very anxious and ashamed about sexual matters.
+After a few sessions with a therapist, he is able to disclose that he was a victim of sexual molestation 10 years earlier.
+Pablo feels very ashamed of this event, though he is not exactly sure why.
 The shame interferes with his ability to be relaxed with a partner.
-Therapy helps Dave uncover and examine the beliefs that reinforce his shame, discarding the beliefs that are untrue and unhelpful, and developing new beliefs that more accurately reflect reality and lead to a stronger sense of self, and hope.
+The therapist helps Pablo uncover and examine the beliefs that reinforce his shame, and he attempts to discard the beliefs that are untrue and unhelpful and develop new beliefs that more accurately reflect reality and lead to a stronger sense of self and hope.